Burmese language: Computer fonts and standard keyboard layout

 The Burmese alphabet can be entered from a standard QWERTY keyboard and is supported by the Unicode standard, meaning it can be read and written on most modern computers and smartphones.

 Burmese has complex character rendering requirements, where tone markings and vowel modifications are noted with diacritics.
 These can be placed before consonants (as with ေ), above them (as with ိ), or around them (as with ြ).
 These character clusters are built with multiple keystrokes.
 In particular, the inconsistent placement of diacritics as a feature of the language presents a conflict between an intuitive WYSIWYG typing approach and a logical consonant-first storage approach.

 Since its introduction in 2007, the most popular Burmese font, Zawgyi, has been near-ubiquitous in Myanmar.
 Linguist Justin Watkins argues that its ubiquitous use harms Myanmar languages, including Burmese, by preventing efficient sorting, searching, processing and analyzing Myanmar text through flexible diacritic ordering.

 Zawgyi is not Unicode-compliant, but occupies the same code space as Unicode Myanmar font.
-As it is not defined as a standard character encoding, Zawgyi is not built in to any major operating systems as standard.
-However, allow for its position as the de facto (but largely undocumented) standard within the country, telcos and major smartphone distributors (such as Huawei and Samsung) ship phones with Zawgyi font overwriting standard Unicode-compliant fonts, which are installed on most internationally distributed hardware.
+As it is not defined as a standard character encoding, Zawgyi is not built into any major operating systems as standard.
+However, due to its position as the de facto (but largely undocumented) standard within the country, telcos and major smartphone distributors (such as Huawei and Samsung) ship phones with Zawgyi font overwriting standard Unicode-compliant fonts, which are installed on most internationally distributed hardware.
 Facebook also supports Zawgyi as an additional language encoding for their app and website.
 As a result, almost all SMS alerts (including those from telcos to their customers), social media posts, and other web resources may be incomprehensible on these devices without the custom Zawgyi font installed at the operating system level.
 These may include devices purchased overseas or distributed by companies that do not customize software for the local market.